allaeia/CAMASH_jeu/README.md

 Abstract
 -------
-Game for children to learn the alphabet
+Game for children to learn the alphabet.
+Originally created and designed for children with intellectual disabilities during one of our courses.

 How to play
 -----------